chARpack/chARpack.github.io/src/routes/development/00-implementation/03-networking.md

     Client.Send(message);
 }
 ```
-The arguments for the method are going to be the same you used in the *EventManager* method.
+The arguments for the method are going to be the same as you used in the *EventManager* method.
 The **AddXYZ** method is a placeholder for things such as **AddUShort** and **AddVector3** (these are implemented for all the most common types of data you may need to send).
 Use as many *Add* methods as you need for your arguments; note that the order in which you add the arguments will later be important for interpretation on the server side.\\
 In order for your new network message to be sent when an event happens, add the line <code>EventManager.Singleton.OnNewEventHappened += sendNewAction;</code> to the **Start** method.

 You also need to implement a corresponding listener so the client can interpret a message from the server correctly.
 Add a new method to the *Listen* section:
 ```csharp
     [MessageHandler((ushort)ServerToClientID.bcastNewEventHappened)]
     private static void getNewEvent(Message message)